Paulmicha/css-organization/README.md

 ![Steve Krug's illustration : Obvious VS Requires-Thought](Dont-Make-Me-Think-Steve-Krug-Obvious-VS-Requires-Thought.jpg)

 Even though this particular illustration describes a hesitation about the [naming](http://martinfowler.com/bliki/TwoHardThings.html) of a button [label](https://uxplanet.org/microcopy-tiny-words-with-a-huge-ux-impact-90140acc6e42), a similar "cost" would be incurred by an architecture (or any set of rules) that would be unclear, or not obvious to the developer.
 In other words, and especially in a composable, modular system, *"we need to care about one another's scarce cognitive resources"* - see [Kathy Sierra (Serious Pony) keynote](https://www.youtube.com/watch?v=FKTxC9pl-WM).
 Among other factors, *naming things* is part of important architectural decisions, as it can contribute to speed up (or slow down) the understanding, communication, and ultimately, the adoption of a component, pattern, or organization in our case.

+*"Remember that no language (aside from a few exceptions) exists in isolation.
+By evolving and strengthening your design language, you have an opportunity to contribute to the larger language of the web, and to help make it more consistent and coherent for everyone."* - excerpt from [the Language of Modular Design](http://alistapart.com/article/language-of-modular-design).

 In an attempt to simplify the general structure of the CSS codebase, and to cut down the time spent thinking about structural decisions (by trying to make things more obvious and *predictable*), another proposition of a 3-part categorization is explained below.